-I may be stating the obvious here but Costa Rica Real Estate is no longer a secret and the rules for buying Real Estate are very different in Costa Rica then in the US.
+I may be stating the obvious here but buying property in Costa Rica is no longer a secret and the rules on how to buy Real Estate are very different in Costa Rica then in the US.
 Unless you know the rules, or someone that does, you are at risk to make a costly mistake.
 I have been doing business in Costa Rica for over 20 years and in all those years I have seen the ups and downs in this market as well as the most common mistakes people make and during that time and which I would like you to avoid.

 Even with it not being such an unknown place to buy propery there are still enormous opportunities to buy a piece of land, a condo or a vacation home.
 And there are many advantages to doing so such as it being legal for foreigner so you don’t have to have a resident co signer and even after all its popularity, is still at a relatively low price for owning a piece of paradise.

-I trust the following tips and suggestions will help you avoid the mistakes that I have seen others make and that you find your own piece of this tropical paradise.
+I think and hope the following tips and suggestions will help you avoid the mistakes that I have seen others make and that you find your own piece of this tropical paradise.

-Am I too late to invest in Costa Rica Real Estate?
+Am I too late to buy property in Costa Rica?

 No, there are many exciting projects coming along as well as parts of the country that have not been priced out by speculators.
 There are however several places that are going to need several years before that market catches up to their current prices.
 If you know where to look and what a good price is you can expect to be very happy when you do decide to either trade up or take some money off the table.
 The problem is that by the time a new project or deal is announced most the upside appreciation is already gone.